-If upgrading from XP means buying new hardware, the other alternative to Windows is to get a Chromebook.
-These are mainly, not always, low-cost laptops that run Google’s Chrome browser as an operating system.
+If upgrading from XP means buying new hardware, the other, less expensive, alternative to Windows is to get a Chromebook.
+These are mainly, not always, low-cost laptops that run Google's Chrome browser as an operating system.
 You can pay as little as $450 for a Chromebook.

-While geeky types might argue otherwise, I don’t recommend everyday users switch to desktop Linux as a path from XP.
-The software can be fine, but some versions of Linux come with fishhooks and they all require technical expertise and will need more time than you may have to hand.
+While geeky types might argue otherwise, it is hard for everyday users to switch to desktop Linux as a path from XP.
+The software can be fine, but some versions of Linux come with fishhooks and they all require a level of technical expertise that you may not have and learning to use Linux well will need more time than you may have to hand.

-Another big plus for Windows 7 is that it will be familiar to you and your colleagues.
-That’s not the case with Windows 8 which is a disruptive upgrade.
+Another big plus for Windows 7 is that it will be, by and large, familiar to you and your colleagues.
+That's not the case with Windows 8 which is a disruptive upgrade.

-If you choose Windows 8, which is now Windows 8.1, you could take the opportunity to go mobile and buy a Microsoft Surface 2 or Surface Pro 2 tablet to replace your existing computers.
+If you choose Windows 8, or the more up-to-date Windows 8.1, you could take the opportunity to go mobile and buy a Microsoft Surface 2 or Surface Pro 2 tablet to replace your existing computers.

 None of the options listed above are bad choices.
-If you’re not strapped for cash, I recommend upgrading hardware as well as software.
-My preference would be to get either Windows 8 or OS X and a newer, more mobile computer.
+If you're not strapped for cash, it is a good time to upgrade hardware as well as software.